World Humanitarian Summit: Outcomes

 According to UN Secretary-General Ban Ki-moon, the summit resulted in about 1,500 commitments from 400 UN member states and other organizations.

 On a political level, the summit received mixed reviews.
 Critics of the summit argued that the lack of a binding agreement made it "toothless," although supporters say that as a non-intergovernmental process that was never its purpose.
 However, separate to the actual summit proceedings, 61 countries including the United States, Canada and other major donors endorsed a political communiqué, committing to support the "five core responsibilities" of the Secretary-General's "Agenda for Humanity."

 The summit was attended by an impressive 173 member states, including 55 heads of state or government, many from countries affected by humanitarian crises.
 Secretary-General Ban Ki-moon expressed disappointment that the world's most powerful leaders did not attend, notably those from the G7 countries except for German Chancellor Angela Merkel.
 However, at the closing press conference, Ban Ki-moon said "The absence of these leaders from World Humanitarian Summit does not provide an excuse for inaction."

 One of the summit's main achievements was the Grand Bargain, which is the name for a set of 51 "commitments" to reform humanitarian financing to make emergency aid finance more efficient and effective.
 According to IRIN reporting, "to some it hasn’t gone nearly far enough.
 Others say, given a few short months, the bureaucracies did well to find so much to agree on."

 Another major achievement was in the area of disaster preparedness.
 A new "Global Partnership for Preparedness" was launched to help countries get ready for future disasters.
 The initiative is a collaboration between the V20 (a group of ministers of Finance of the Climate Vulnerable Forum which represents 43 high risk developing nations), the UN and the World Bank.
 The partnership will help 20 most at-risk countries attain a basic level of readiness by 2020 for future disaster risks, mainly caused by climate change.

 The summit process also resulted in the "Education Cannot Wait" fund, the first global fund to prioritise education in humanitarian action.
 Several countries pledged financial contributions to the fund, including the UK, which committed £30 million.

 Another important outcome of the summit was the Charter on Inclusion of Persons with Disabilities in Humanitarian Action.
 The charter was hailed as "a victory for disabled people who have been largely ignored in humanitarian aid operations".

 The summit generated many other commitments and initiatives.
 The Secretary-General and eight UN agencies signed a "commitment" to work in new ways across their humanitarian and development efforts in order to meet and reduce human suffering.
 Leaders also launched the first-ever global compact on including young people in humanitarian action.

+World Humanitarian Forum (WHF) was also formed after the Summit, as an independent organisation, focused on measuring the impact of the outcomes and continue the dialogue.